Cal Raleigh Player Props: Mariners vs. Orioles

-On Saturday, Cal Raleigh (.500 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 4:05 PM ET.
+On Sunday, Cal Raleigh (.361 on-base percentage in past 10 games, 60 points above season-long percentage) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 1:35 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with an RBI) against the Orioles.
+He had a one-hit performance in his most recent game (1-for-4) against the Orioles.

 Cal Raleigh Game Info & Props vs. the Orioles